All Episodes

 Never done a real interview, never had a real debate.

-And, you know, I'm sure he's now with 1,500 workers that are working on what does he have to say about this issue that's going to appeal to this part of the coalition of the you know, radical extreme Democratic Party.
+And, you know, I'm sure he's now with 1,500 workers that are working on what does he have to say about this issue that's going to appeal to this part of the coalition of the radical extreme Democratic Party.

 Biggest problem already with the candidates is they can see that he's being treated differently because he's rich.